aadvisingh04/codevault-website/client/README.md

 npm run dev
 ```

 This command will start the development server.
-You can then access and interact with the Digitomize client application.
+You can then access and interact with the CodeVault client application.

 ## Contributing

-Contributions to the Digitomize project are welcome!
+Contributions to the CodeVault project are welcome!
 If you would like to contribute to the client-side codebase, please refer to the [CONTRIBUTING.md](../CONTRIBUTING.md) file for details on how to contribute.

 ### Linting
 - Run `npm run lint` to check for errors using the linter.